sdcst11/100-random-module/README.md

 Coin Toss
 Ask the player to choose heads or tails.
 Toss a coin to determine what the coin will be, and then tell the player if they were correct.
+Ask the user if they want to go again.
+If they decide to quit, tell them how many times they were correct and how many times they were incorrect.
 (2 points)

 ##### Task 3
 Rock Paper Scissors
-Create the classic "Rock, Paper Scissors Game"
+Create the classic "Rock, Paper Scissors Game".
+It will keep playing until someone wins.
 (5 points)
 Extension:
 Play the classic "Rock Paper Scissors Lizard Spock" game